 Gatemore Capital Management LLP (“GCM”) recognises a number of enhanced investor protection measures under AIFMD, including increased transparency, more rigorous risk monitoring, and the requirement for an institutional depositary.
 Whilst these benefits may, in certain circumstances, come with incremental administrative costs, GCM embraces AIFMD as a standard that European investors should seek for their alternative investments wherever possible, provided meeting such standard does not significantly impact the returns of the underlying strategy.

-GCM is proposed to manage the Gatemore Funds, and is expected to receive fees in consideration for its services.
-GCM acknowledges that its duties as the alternative investment fund manager (AIFM) of the Gatemore Funds and its current investment advisory mandate to investment advisory clients, which includes fiduciary clients (together “Advisory Clients”), can raise potential conflicts of interest which it seeks to address through the supplements to its conflicts of interest policy (“Conflicts Policy”), the relevant extracts of which are set out below.
-This Conflicts Policy aims to demonstrate how GCM will mitigate the conflicts between its management of the Gatemore Funds and its mandate to Advisory Clients with the goal of protecting the interests of Advisory Clients and also investors investing into Gatemore Funds.
+GCM is proposed to manage GSOF and is expected to receive fees in consideration for its services.
+GCM acknowledges that its duties as the alternative investment fund manager (AIFM) of the GSOF and other projects within the business, can raise potential conflicts of interest which it seeks to address through the supplements to its conflicts of interest policy (“Conflicts Policy”).
+The Conflicts Policy aims to demonstrate how GCM will mitigate the conflicts between its management of GSOF and its other projects with the goal of protecting the interests its investors investing into Gatemore Funds.

 Gatemore’s FCA Regulatory Obligations